zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where we additionally utilized Equation 5.2.3 and 5.5.3 to expand the expression of the curl.

-If the particle is conductive, Equation 5.2.1 says that
+If the object is conductive, Equation 5.2.1 says that

 $$ \tag{11.17}
 	\bm{J\_i}(\bm{r}, \omega) = \sigma_2(\bm{r}, \omega) \bm{E}(\bm{r}, \omega).